Karobran

 Karobran: The Story of an Aboriginal Girl is an autobiographical novel by Monica Clare, published posthumously in 1978.
-It was among the first publications by an Aboriginal Australian woman, though it was significantly altered after her death, and in some cases, the alterations changed the meaning of the novel.
+It was among the first publications by an Aboriginal Australian woman, though it was significantly altered after her death, and in some cases, alterations changed the meaning of passages.
 It has been identified as a work supporting the Communist Party of Australia and minimizing some elements of Clare's own life.
 The novel was obscure until critical interest was revived in the 1990s.

 Publication and contents

 According to Fred Moore, a friend of Monica Clare, until the early 1970s, many Aboriginal Australian writers were not sought after by publishers – "there was no funding" for publishing Aboriginal writing, and "no one took Aboriginal people very serious".
 Monica Clare, herself an Aboriginal woman, wrote the autobiographical novel Karobran prior to her death in 1973, and Society of Women Writers member Mona Brand edited it.
 Upon Clare's death, Brand ceased working on the novel because the society considered it distasteful to edit the work of dead writers.
 Jack Horner, a friend of Clare's, began editing it thereafter for $350.
 The book was published by Alternative Publishing Co-operative Limited – a newly-formed press for books the major presses did not wish to publish ― in 1978.
 Faith Bandler wrote the preface.
 Along with Margaret Tucker's If Everyone Cared (1977), it was one of the first published works by an Aboriginal woman.

 Horner significantly edited the text; out of some 6,000 alterations that Horner made, at least half of them changed the meaning of portions of the draft.
 For example, several references to Aboriginal culture and spiritual life were removed.
 In the final, published version of the novel, Isabelle, an Aboriginal girl, is taken from her father, raised as a domestic servant by a white family, experiences racial discrimination by her schoolmates, and becomes radicalized by the labour movement.